Economic development in India: History

 Prior to India's Independence, from the period of 1900 to 1947, per capita income in India had either declined or stagnated.
-Post-Independence, Jawaharal Nehru demonstrated his willingness to compromise socialism for the perceived benefit of the country to provide financial incentives for the expansion of private enterprise.
+Post-Independence, Jawaharlal Nehru demonstrated his willingness to compromise socialism for the perceived benefit of the country to provide financial incentives for the expansion of private enterprise.
 However, after the crisis of 1957, India turned towards import substitution industrialization and introduced foreign exchange.
 The Nehru-Mahalanobis approach, often referred to as the Second Five Year Plan, emphasized the development of basic and heavy industries as a means of accelerating economic growth.
 These included steel, copper, petrochemicals, paper, coal, and oil.
 Mahalanobis strived for India to reach autonomy, ridding any outstanding debts.
 Critics disagreed with this approach, stating that World Bank's claim of Indian export prospects being low were falsified and due to India's inward-looking strategy, the growth opportunity of the world economy was missed.
 Nonetheless, over 1950–1965, India's acceleration of per capita income growth had increased an average of 1.7%, a value not exceeded since.

 The discourse on the efficacy of the Nehru-Mahalanobis Strategy is commonly contested by economists.
 A criticism of the approach emphasizes the lack of resource allocation in the agriculture sector.
 It is argued that the misbalanced weightage towards the machine-making sector contributed to the increase in food-grain prices and thus, perpetuated poverty and malnutrition.
 Defenders of the strategy claim that it sought to increase agricultural output by increasing the output-capital ratio.
 This agreeably would have been accomplished through land-reforms, something the strategy did not address, not indicating a problem with the strategy itself.